boginw/P5/report/2 Iteration 1/Gearing test.md

 ### Gearing test
-In order to determine the appropriate gearing ratio, the following section will describe the experiment that was done, in order to determine the gearing that will allow for the highest speed in a certain distance, based on the critera in \ref{ssec:DesignCritera}.
+In order to determine the appropriate gearing ratio, the following section will describe the experiment that was done, in order to determine the gearing that will allow for the highest speed in a certain distance, based on the critera in \ref{@ssec:DesignCritera}.

 #### Methodology
 The optimal gearing ratio gives a mixture of high speed and acceleration, in order to reach the highest speed in the shortest amount of time.